Lalu Prasad Yadav: 1970–1990: Student leader and youngest MP

-1990–1997: Lalu Yadav as Chief Minister of Bihar
+1990–1997: Lalu Prasad as Chief Minister of Bihar

-In 1990, Janata Dal came to power in Bihar.
-PM V. P. Singh wanted former chief minister Ram Sundar Das to lead the government. and Chandra Shekhar backed Raghunath Jha.
-To break deadlock deputy PM Devi Lal nominated Prasad as CM candidate.
-He was victorious in an internal poll of Janta Dal MLA's and became the chief minister.
-On 23 September 1990, Prasad arrested L. K. Advani at Samastipur during the latter's Ram Rath Yatra to Ayodhya, which establish himself as a secular leader among the people of Bihar.
+In 1990, the Janata Dal came to power in Bihar.
+PM V. P. Singh wanted former chief minister Ram Sundar Das to lead the government, while Chandra Shekhar backed Raghunath Jha.
+To break the deadlock, deputy PM Devi Lal nominated Lalu as the candidate for Chief Minister.
+He was victorious in an internal poll of Janata Dal MLAs and became the chief minister.
+On 23 September 1990, Lalu arrested L. K. Advani at Samastipur during the latter's Ram Rath Yatra to Ayodhya.
+The slogan "Bhurabal saaf karo" (remove upper caste) was reportedly used as a pejorative during Lalu Prasad's first tenure as Chief Minister of Bihar in the early 1990s to call for the wipeout of upper castes.
+The term bhurabal literally translates to "brown hair," but serves as an acronym for Bhumihar, Rajput, Brahmin, and Lala (Kayastha), referring to the four prominent upper castes in the state.

 The World Bank lauded his party for its work in the 1990s on the economic front.
-In 1993, Prasad adopted a pro-English policy and pushed for the re-introduction of English as a language in school curriculum, contrary to the angrezi hatao (banish English) policy of then Uttar Pradesh CM Mulayam Singh Yadav.
-Policy of opposition to English was considered an anti-elite policy since both the Yadav leaders represented the same social constituents – the backward castes, dalits and minority communities.
-With the mass support of people of Bihar, Lalu continued to be Bihar CM.
+In 1993, Lalu adopted a pro-English policy and pushed for the re-introduction of English as a language in school curriculum, contrary to the angrezi hatao (banish English) policy of then Uttar Pradesh CM Mulayam Singh Yadav.
+The policy of opposition to English was considered an anti-elite policy since both the leaders represented the same social constituents – the backward castes, dalits and minority communities.
+Lalu continued to be Bihar CM.

-1997–2000: Formation of RJD and National Politics
+1997–2000: Formation of RJD and national politics

-In 1997, due to allegation related to Fodder Scam, a leadership revolt surfaced in Janta Dal, consequently Lalu broke away from Janta Dal and formed a new political party Rashtriya Janata Dal (RJD).
-In 1998 general for 12th Lok Sabha Lalu won from Madhepura, but lost in 1999 general election to Sharad Yadav.
+In 1997, due to allegations related to the Fodder Scam, a leadership revolt surfaced in Janata Dal.
+Consequently, Lalu broke away from Janata Dal and formed a new political party, Rashtriya Janata Dal (RJD).
+In 1998 general for the 12th Lok Sabha, Lalu won from Madhepura, but lost in 1999 general election to Sharad Yadav.
 In 2000 Bihar Legislative Assembly election he won and remained in opposition.

-2000–2005:Rabri Devi as Chief Ministers of Bihar
+2000–2005: Rabri Devi as Chief Minister of Bihar

-In 2002, Lalu was elected in Rajya Sabha where he stayed until 2004.
-In 2002, RJD formed the government with Rabri Devi as the CM.
-Except for brief President rule and 7 days term of Nitish Kumar, RJD remained in power in Bihar until 2005.
+In 2002, Lalu was elected to the Rajya Sabha, where he stayed until 2004.
+In 2000, the RJD again formed the government with Rabri Devi as the CM.
+Except for the brief presidential rule and 7 days term of Nitish Kumar, the RJD remained in power in Bihar until 2005.